 - Unlike many of other internet services providers, we do not have data caps.
 Stream, game, and download as much as you please.

-What is fiber optic cable?
+What is fiber optic internet?

 Fiber is the future of communications technology.
 Fiber optic cable contains strands of optically pure glass, thinner than a human hair, which carry digital information over long distances.
 Digital signals are sent as pulses of light down the glass fibers, without interference or limitation.
 Your home is thus connected using the most advanced communications technology currently available: Fiber Optic Cable.

-Faster, Clearer, & More Reliable.
+Faster, Clearer, & More Reliable Internet.

 This digital transport system will give you the bandwidth to access the digital communications services of the future, and today’s IP-based broadband apps such as digital streaming TV, VOIP, video conferencing, home security systems, remote appliance management, and residential internet speeds up to 1 Gigabit.
 (1,000 Mb)